biostars/bootcamp-central/web/archives/2023/setup/github.md

 During the worflow section, you will use password authentication to communicate with GitHub.
 This is required to make the instructions the same for everyone.

+**Any issue on above two steps, feel free to contact Maxwell Konnaris: mak6930@psu.edu**